Caste system in India: Recognition

 The Indian government officially recognises historically discriminated communities of India such as the untouchables under the designation of Scheduled Castes and Scheduled Tribes, and certain economically backward Shudra castes as Other Backward Class.
 The Scheduled Castes are sometimes referred to as Dalit in contemporary literature.
 In 2001, Dalits comprised 16.2 percent of India's total population.
 Of the one billion Hindus in India, it is estimated that Hindu Forward caste comprises 26%, Other Backward Class comprises 43%, Hindu Scheduled Castes (Dalits) comprises 22% and Hindu Scheduled Tribes (Adivasis) comprises 9%.

-In addition to taking affirmative action for people of schedule castes and scheduled tribes, India has expanded its effort to include people from poor, backward castes in its economic and social mainstream.
+In addition to taking affirmative action for people of scheduled castes and scheduled tribes, India has expanded its effort to include people from poor, backward castes in its economic and social mainstream.
 In 1990, the government reservation of 27% for Backward Classes on the basis of the Mandal Commission's recommendations.
 Since then, India has reserved 27 percent of job opportunities in government-owned enterprises and agencies for Socially and Educationally Backward Classes (SEBCs).
 The 27 percent reservation is in addition to 22.5 percent set aside for India's lowest castes for the last 50 years.